 Definitely, the right and freedom to petition is a highly prized tool and platform for citizens to make great use of in terms of speaking and voicing out in terms of issues that are of great importance and essence to them, respectively.

-The Holistic Relevance of the Freedom of Petition to the Nonprofit and Philanthropic Sector
+Freedom of Petition and the Nonprofit and Philanthropic Sector

 In relation to the connotation that numerous voices are always better than one, it is definitely understandable in the point of view of citizens concerned that they should greatly consider, adapting an approach and methodology that is effective in utilizing a petition.